-- Governance and transparency governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership, and decision-making and transparent reporting of financial and performance information.
-As part of our 2019/20 audit we identified a risk in relation to SCoSS's audit arrangements.
-Exhibit 4 below provides further detail. - Value for money value for money refers to using resources effectively and continually improving services. - 22.
-The Code of Audit Practice includes provisions relating to the audit of less complex bodies.
-Where the application of the full wider audit scope is judged by auditors not to be appropriate to an audited body then the audit work can focus on the appropriateness of the disclosures in the governance statement and the financial sustainability of the body and its services.
-We plan to apply these provisions of the Code to the 2021/22 audit of SCoSS in light of the low volume and lack of complexity of the financial transactions.
+- Governance and transparency governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership, and decision-making and transparent reporting of financial and performance information. - Value for money value for money refers to using resources effectively and continually improving services. - 22.
+The Code of Audit Practice includes provisions relating to the audit of small bodies.
+Where the application of the full wider audit scope is judged by auditors not to be appropriate to an audited body then the annual audit work can focus on the appropriateness of the disclosures in the governance statement and the financial sustainability of the body and its services.
+In the light of the volume and lack of complexity of the financial transactions, we plan to apply the small body provisions of the Code to the 2021/22 audit of the Commission.